Himanta Biswa Sarma: Controversies

-Made derogatory remarks against Rahul Gandhi

-On 11 February 2022 while addressing a rally at Uttarakhand, Sarma said to Rahul Gandhi, "Did we ever ask you for proof of whether you are Rajiv Gandhi’s son or not?”His statements were criticized by Chief Minister of Telangana, KCR for using derogatory language against and a Member of Parliament and said these derogatory language should not be used by a chief minister of a state.

-TPCC president Revanth Reddy filed a complain at Jubilee Hills police station of Hyderabad city., a case has been registered under sections 504 and 505 (2) of the Indian Penal Code against Himanta Biswa Sarma.

-Revanth Reddy said, "Himanta Biswa Sarma's remarks are humiliating for a woman" and asked "Why did the Chief Electoral Officer of the National Election Commission not order the arrest of Himanta Biswa Sharma?".
+On 11 February 2022 while addressing a rally at Uttarakhand, Sarma said to Rahul Gandhi, "Did we ever ask you for proof of whether you are Rajiv Gandhi's son or not?"
+His statements were criticised by then Chief Minister of Telangana, KCR for using derogatory language against a Member of Parliament and said these derogatory language should not be used by a chief minister of a state.
+TPCC president Revanth Reddy filed a complain at Jubilee Hills police station of Hyderabad.
+A case has been registered under sections 504 and 505 (2) of the Indian Penal Code against Himanta Biswa Sarma.
+Reddy said, "Himanta Biswa Sarma's remarks are humiliating for a woman" and asked "Why did the Chief Electoral Officer of the National Election Commission not order the arrest of Himanta Biswa Sarma?".
 "BJP should remove Himanta Biswa from the post of Chief Minister.
 But the BJP is supporting the remarks of the Assam Chief Minister."
-Reddy said.

-Court related
+On 19 September 2023, Uttarakhand High Court summoned Sarma for his remarks.

 Though Sarma was implicated in the Manabendra Sarma case he was acquitted by the court.
 A Delhi-based advocate from Assam has lodged a complaint with the National Human Rights Commission (NHRC) against the Assam police "on an encounter spree" since Sarma stated in the police conference that police should shoot alleged criminals at legs which are permitted by the law.

-Other cases

-In an press conference, Sarma said who is Shah Rukh Khan but later when he got a call from SRK he gave assurance on law and order during movie of SRK.
+The Supreme Court in its judgement on the appeal filed against the Gauhati High Court judgment which refused to order for independent inquiry ordered for inquiry and investigation of all the police encounters by the Assam Human Rights Commission.